-In English lessons children are encouraged to check their own work and identify words spelt incorrectly and time is given during writing sessions for this to take place.
-These strategies are in line with our Marking and Feedback policy and help children in taking responsibility for their own learning.
-(See Marking and Feedback Policy).
+In English lessons, children are encouraged to use a variety of strategies to check their own work and identify words spelt incorrectly.
+Time is given during writing sessions for the teaching and application of editing.
+These strategies are in line with our Marking and Feedback policy and help children in taking responsibility for their own learning (Please see our Marking and Feedback Policy).